Symbiote (comics): Culture

 The symbiotes, when they were originally created, were used as tools by Knull to conquer the universe.
 At the time, they had a symbiote dialect.
 When they were freed from Knull's control and began learning about compassion, they established the lie about their nature to redeem themselves.
 They formed the Agents of Cosmos, symbiotes bonded to benevolent hosts, forming noble warriors who try to maintain peace across the universe.
 However, some symbiotes were corrupted by malevolent hosts, turning them back into monsters and reestablishing the symbiote Imperium first formed by Knull; these symbiotes were cut from the Klyntar hive mind.
 The symbiote Imperium would conquer planets and infect their inhabitants to drain and consume them.

 The symbiotes in general don't have an actual culture.
 As seen with Venom and Carnage, the symbiote's personality and psychology depends largely on the host's nature, as the link between the host and the symbiote is what gives the symbiote a purpose and meaning to their life.

 As for the Nameless, a group of Kree explorers infected by the Exolon parasites, after being infected by the parasites which consumed their souls, they lost all sense of time and sentience and started engaging in gruesome self-inflicted pain rituals to remember their past lives.

 Biology

 The symbiotes are an alien species of inorganic, amorphous and multicellular symbiotic parasites formed from Knull's "Living Abyss".
-The symbiotes function as living extradimensional tesseracts, requiring living hosts to anchor them to the fabric of space and time.
 They record the genetic material of each of their hosts in a genetic codex.
 They also empower a host's natural abilities to the point that they far exceed that of normal members of the host's species.
 These abilities include the following: